nfriend/inspiral/gear_generator/README.md

 Gears without holes are only available to be selected as fixed gears.

 Gears with holes are only available to be selected as rotating gears.

+**The gear teeth aren't lining up for large fixed gears.**

+The maximum size for an image in Flutter is 8192x8192px (at least in the devices I've test on.
+It's possible this is smaller or larger based on the device.)
+If the image is larger than 8192, it seems that the image is scaled down to fit within a 8192x8192 box.

+Important note: this limit applies to the raw image size, not the logical pixel size!
+For example, my Android phone renders at 3.0x, so this means the largest image size in _logical_ pixels is 8192 / 3 ~= 2730px.